 - Insertional Achilles Tendinitis

 This type of Achilles tendinitis commonly affects the heel’s lower portion.
 This is where the tendon and the heel bone are attached.
 Tendinitis affecting the tendon’s insertion and the heel bone occurs at any time.This implies that it can occur even among inactive patients.
-In both forms of Achilles tendinitis, calcification of the damaged tendon fibers can occur.
+In both forms of Achilles tendinitis, calcification of the damaged tendon fibres can occur.

 Additional bone growths (heel spurs) usually form with insertional Achilles tendinitis.